Frequently asked questions - COVIDSafe Settings

-Why should start, finish and break times be staggered?
+Should start, finish and break times be staggered?

 Staggering start, finish and break times supports physical distancing of 1.5 metres in the workplace.
-It helps reduce the congregating of staff around entry and exit points, in busy walkways and in common areas (such as bathrooms and kitchens).
+It helps reduce the congregating of workers around entry and exit points, in busy walkways and in common areas (such as bathrooms and kitchens).

 For high-capacity buildings, this includes points of entry and exit and the use of elevators.